Did you know?

-Environmental engineers or ecological engineers respond to the challenges posed by a growing population, intensifying land-use pressures, rapidly evolving technology, and increasing government regulations.
-The environmental engineer must develop technically sound solutions within the framework of maintaining or improving environmental quality, complying with public policy, and optimizing the utilization of resources.
+Environmental and ecological engineers respond to the challenges posed by a growing population, intensifying land-use pressures, rapidly evolving technology, and increasing government regulations.
+The environmental/ecological engineer must develop technically sound solutions within the framework of maintaining or improving environmental quality, complying with public policy, and optimizing the utilization of resources.
 The engineer provides system and component design, serves as a technical advisor in policy making and legal deliberations, develops management schemes for resources, and provides technical evaluations of systems.

 • Design and evaluation of erosion control systems

 • Systems and processes for management and utilization of wastes

 • Design and management of water control systems

 • Inspection, evaluation, and reporting for regulatory compliance

 • Air quality monitoring, air emission measurement and modeling, air pollution mitigation

 and control, and air dispersion modeling

 Professional organizations environmental engineers belong to:

 - American Society of Biological and Agricultural Engineers (ASABE)